top of page

 There are other advantages of regional pairing, including:

-• In the event of a wider Azure outage, one region is prioritized out of every pair to help reduce the time to restore for applications.
+• In the event of a wider Azure outage, one region is prioritized out of every pair to help reduce the time to restore applications.

 • Planned Azure updates are rolled out to paired regions one at a time to minimize downtime and risk of application outage.